 When washing beddings from a human or pet bed that your pet sleeps in, use soap and hot water.

-When selecting flea and tick treatment for dogs or cats, you have many options to get rid of the creepy crawlers.
+When selecting tick and flea treatment for dogs, you have many options to get rid of the creepy crawlers.

-For instance, certain products for dogs are toxic to cats.
+While these parasites pose health risks, some flea and tick products with pharmaceutical ingredients can also be hazardous.
+For instance, certain products safe for dogs are toxic to cats.